DRESS CODE (Rock Hill School District Policy JICA)

 - All students must wear shoes.
 All shoes, including sandals, must have a back or strap that secures the heel of the foot.
 Shoes must be tied or buckled as they are designed.
 If the shoe itself is not equipped with a back as originally sold or purchased, then the shoe is not proper footwear and the student is out of dress code.
 For safety reasons, students will not be allowed to wear shower shoes, bedroom shoes, slides, or flip-flops.

-- Head coverings including, but not limited to, do-rags, bandannas, hats, etc. shall NOT be worn in the school.
+- Head coverings including, but not limited to, do-rags, bandanas, hats, etc. shall not be worn in the school.
 Offenders risk having these articles confiscated.
 Sunglasses, earmuffs or hoods on coats, sweatshirts or shirts may not cover the head in the buildings or classrooms.
 Bandanas are prohibited on school grounds.

 - All long jewelry (that extends beyond the collar) must be tucked in regardless of the style.
 Jewelry with spikes is not permitted.
 This includes chokers, wristbands, dog leashes, chains, etc. Items that could be used as a weapon may not be worn or brought to school.